 What plants are at risk?

-Box tree caterpillars will completely decimate box (Buxus).
+Box tree caterpillars will completely decimate box (Buxus), stripping the leaves.

 What damage can they cause?

 The caterpillars eat the foliage and in really bad cases this can defoliate the plant causing dieback.

 1. Pick the moth larvae off by hand.

 2. Try using a pheromone funnel trap.
 These cost around £25 from Agralan and can be set from mid March to October.